younes-dro/woocommerce-hide-cod/readme.md

 # [DEPRECATED] WooCommerce Plugin: Hide COD Payment Option by City

-🚨 **This repository has been archived and is no longer maintained.**
+ℹ️ **This repository has been archived and is no longer maintained.**
 The plugin has been moved to a new repository with a broader scope and improved features.

 👉 **Please visit the new repository here:**